movealongg/m2-hw2-northington_aliyah/README.md

-# Git and Version Control
+# Module 2 - Homework 2 - Git and Version Control
 This is the homework 2 assignment of Advanced Web Topics 2, Fall 2018.
 The objective of the assignment was to code a web hompeage based on a mockup, and then experiment with learning Git and Git Hub by using commits and branches.

 ## Authors